-Altix, CXFS, IRIX, Performance Co-Pilot, SGI, SGI ProPack, the SGI logo, Silicon Graphics, Supportfolio, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.
+Altix, CXFS, IRIX, Performance Co-Pilot, SGI, SGI InfiniteStorage, SGI ProPack, the SGI logo, Silicon Graphics, Supportfolio, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

 Active Directory, Microsoft, Windows, and Windows Vista are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-AIX and IBM are registered trademarks of IBM Corporation.
-Brocade is a trademark of Brocade Communication Systems, Inc. AMD, AMD Athlon, and AMD Opteron are trademarks of Advanced Micro Devices, Inc. Apple, Leopard, Mac, Mac OS, Power Mac, Tiger, and Xserve are registered trademarks of Apple Inc. LSI Logic is a trademark or registered trademark of LSI Corporation.
-InstallShield is a registered trademark of InstallShield Software Corporation in the United States and/or other countries.
+AIX and IBM are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+Brocade is a trademark of Brocade Communication Systems, Inc. AMD, AMD Athlon, and AMD Opteron are trademarks of Advanced Micro Devices, Inc. Apple, Leopard, Lion, Mac, Mac OS, Power Mac, and Xserve are registered trademarks of Apple Inc. LSI Logic is a trademark or registered trademark of LSI Corporation.
+ATTO is a registered trademark of ATTO Technology Inc. InstallShield is a registered trademark of InstallShield Software Corporation in the United States and/or other countries.
 Intel, Intel Xeon, Itanium, and Pentium are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
-Legato NetWorker is a registered trademark of Linus Torvalds in the U.S. and other countries.
+Legato NetWorker is a registered trademark of Legato Systems, Inc. Linux is a registered trademark of Linus Torvalds in the U.S. and other countries.
 Norton Ghost is a trademark of Symantec Corporation.
 Novell and SUSE are registered trademarks of Novell, Inc. in the United States and other countries.
 OpenLDAP is a registered trademark of OpenLDAP Foundation.
 Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 SANsurfer and QLogic are registered trademarks of QLogic Corporation.
 UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
 All other trademarks mentioned herein are the property of their respective owners.

-The 1sof command is written by Victor A. Abell and is copyright of Purdue Research Foundation.
+The lsof command is written by Victor A. Abell and is copyright of Purdue Research Foundation.